 Please find the greetings from the former Federal President of Germany Horst Köhler here!

 Frieze London 2016

 Frieze Projects – the innovative, non-profit program of the artists’ commission of Frieze London – was established in 2003.
-This year the program is curated by Raphael Gygax (Curator Migros Museum Zurich).
+From 2016 – 2018 the program will be curated by Raphael Gygax (Curator Migros Museum Zurich).

 Further information is available under frieze.com